 ip nat udp-port-preserve

 8. When redirecting port 53 to the internal DNS server, you should take into account that if there are Internet Safety components active, Source Network Address Translation (SNAT) of the forwarded packets happens, so the source address changes to the Keenetic's IP address in the home network segment.
 Because of this, the DNS zones may not be synchronized.
 Therefore, when using your own DNS server in the home network we recommend to remove the Internet Safety components or change the port number.

 9. If the recommendations above do not help, and for some reason, port forwarding still doesn't work, you can contact our technical support team and attach a self-test file.
 Information on how to do this can be found in the article 'Saving the self-test file'.

 TIP: Tip: Keenetic routers have an ability to organize access to the router even with a private IP address on the router's external WAN interface.
 KeenDNS is a useful domain name service for remote access.
 With the help of this service you can solve 2 tasks:

 — Remote access to the Keenetic's web interface.
 You can find the information in the article 'KeenDNS service';

-— Remote access to resources (services) of the home network or on Keenetic.
-For example, access to a device with web interface - network drive, webcam, server, or Download Station torrent client interface running in the router.
+— Remote access to resources (services) of the home network or on the Keenetic router.
+For example, access to a device with a web interface - network drive, webcam, server, or Transmission torrent client interface running in the router.
 This option is described in the article 'An example of remote access to home network resources with KeenDNS'.